 The automobile is the major transportation mode in the Northeast.
 There is limited bus service for the area.
 Per information from the 2019 Clatsop County Housing Strategies Report, 39% of working residents work somewhere outside of Clatsop County.
 Of the jobs available within the county, 70% are filled by persons who live within the county.
 However, if that data is more finely filtered by employment within incorporated areas, the majority of those positions are held by non-residents of the city where the job is located.
 This indicates that while people may reside in one area of the county, they are commuting to employment in other parts of the county.
-In unincorporated Clatsop County.
+In unincorporated Clatsop County Most residents live within 10-15 minutes of their employment and shopping areas and bicycling and walking is not always feasible.
+There is no designated bike route in the Northeast but one is planned which would follow U.S. Highway 30 from Portland to Astoria to be called the Portland Astoria Loop.
+Because of the recent gas shortage, County residents are urged to limit traveling and carpool whenever possible.
+Although other modes of travel service are not planned, major employers could contribute a great deal in reducing consumption in the area through organized carpooling or vanpooling.

 Rail service is provided by Burlington Northern Santa Fe Corporation and is limited to freight traffic.
 Major rail traffic is from Portland and consists mainly of exports of lumber and paper products from the Wauna mill.
 Water transportation is also utilized by other industries.
-The Columbia River handles all classes of waterborne commerce including dry cargo ships and tankers up to 50,000 tons, barges, commercial fishing vessels and pleasure craft.
+The Columbia River handles all classes of waterborne commerce including dry cargo ships and tankers up to 50,000 tons, barges, log rafts, commercial fishing vessels and pleasure craft.
 Many of the sloughs and channels are used for transportation.